 Recovery of a small claim

-You've got a judgment in your favor, but the convicted merchant does not pay you the debt?
-The ministère de la Justice website details the measures you can take and the assistance you can get in the case of a judgment for an amount of $2,000 or less.
+You have a judgment in your favor, but the convicted merchant does not pay you the debt?
+Québec.ca website outlines the measures you can take.

 The information contained on this page is presented in simple terms to make it easier to understand.
 It does not replace the texts of the laws and regulations.